LaurenQurashi/MakersPortfolio/README.md

    ### Feedback

-   Masha : Acebook - "I'm pleased you mentioned doing things the long way with the chat messages as I felt like I was learning nothing with rails.
+   Masha: Acebook - "I'm pleased you mentioned doing things the long way with the chat messages as I felt like I was learning nothing with rails.
 At least I can walk away from this week with something new."

-   Sam : MakersBnB - "The way we played to our weaknesses was definitely a good move for us.
+   Sam: MakersBnB - "The way we played to our weaknesses was definitely a good move for us.
 Although our end product was significantly less developed than the others', I think the decisions you put forward helped us develop as a team and learn something new."

-   Sophie (coach) : "It's really good that you're looking at the two routes to take your project down.
+   Sophie (coach): MakersBnB - "It's really good that you're looking at the two routes to take your project down.
 There's definitely an easy way and a harder way but if you think it'll be beneficial to you to take the hard way then go for it."

   ## I Can Grow Collaboratively<a name="grow-collaboratively" />

    ### What does it mean to be able to do this?

    ### Evidence and explanation

    ### Feedback

 ------------

 # **I Am Equipped For Long Term Growth**<a name="long-term" />

   ## I Manage My Own Wellbeing<a name="well-being" />

    ### What does it mean to be able to do this?

    To manage your own wellbeing, in short, means to look after ourself.
 You're only human, and if the taxing nature of solving problems isn't enough to melt your mind after 20 minutes, then you still have the issue of staring at screens all day not being great for you.
 We've signed ourselves us for a really tricky job of basically being problem solvers, and all this brain power we're using can be drained very quickly.
 If you're anything like me, then the crying will take the last crumbs of energy you have left too hahaha.
 To look after yourself can take both physical and mental effort, in small steps, this could be taking a 5 minute break every hour, or making sure you ask for help after 20 minutes of being stuck, or even checkin in with yourself to see how you're feeling about a task.
 This is so important, as you're not going to do your best job if you're not your best self.

    ### Evidence and explanation